janfri/regtest/README.md

 Regtest.sample 'String result' do
   # Doing something to get the result of the sample
-  # end make sure it is the result of the block
+  # and ensure it is the result of the block
   'some text'
 end